 Today, 6-10 years is the average time that it takes in the US for a patient to get a diagnosis of Celiac Disease and there are more than 300 signs and symptoms.
 For every one person diagnosed, eight go undiagnosed.
 Below is the story of the owner's long journey to her diagnosis of Celiac Disease & Milk Allergy and the founding of the company.

-Maureen Burke was sick for most of her life (as long as she can remember which is back to about age 4) with many medical issues, including Bloated Abdomen, Stomach Ulcers, Constipation and Diarrhea (so severe, she was hospitalized several times, aka: IBS), Hypoglycemia, Anemia, Pre-Diabetes, Bladder Infections and Surgery, Recurring Kidney Stones and Infections, Kidney Cysts, High Creatinine Levels, IgA Nephropathy (Berger's Disease), Recurring Sinus and Ear Infections, Psoriasis, Dermatitis Herpetiformis (DH is a blistering skin rash seen in 25% of people with Celiac Disease), Migraines, Low Cholesterol, Tachycardia (rapid pulse), Hair Loss, Hashimoto’s Thyroid Disease, GERD, Barrett’s Esophagus, Arthritis, Gout, many broken bones along with Ataxia (tripping and falling, failing memory, fumbled speech, loss of balance), severe Lactose Intolerance, Pre-Cervical Cancer, Neuropathy, Gall Bladder Disease and removal, multiple severe Vitamin Deficiencies, Extreme Fatigue, Anemia, Elevated Liver Counts, Endometriosis, Uterine Fibroid Tumors along with Ovarian Cysts, multiple surgeries, recurring Miscarriages and Infertility.
+Maureen Burke was sick for most of her life (as long as she can remember which is back to about age 4) with many medical issues, including Bloated Abdomen, Stomach Ulcers, Constipation and Diarrhea (so severe, she was hospitalized several times, aka: IBS), Hypoglycemia, Anemia, Pre-Diabetes, Bladder Infections and Surgery, Recurring Kidney Stones and Infections, Kidney Cysts, High Creatinine Levels, Autoimmune Kidney Disease (IgA Nephropathy/Berger's Disease), Recurring Sinus and Ear Infections, Psoriasis, Dermatitis Herpetiformis (DH is a blistering skin rash seen in 25% of people with Celiac Disease), Rheumatoid Arthritis, Ankylosing Spondylitis, Migraines, Low Cholesterol, Tachycardia (rapid pulse), Hair Loss, Hashimoto’s Thyroid Disease, GERD, Barrett’s Esophagus, Arthritis, Gout, many broken bones along with Ataxia (tripping and falling, failing memory, fumbled speech, loss of balance), severe Lactose Intolerance (later a Milk Allergy), Pre-Cervical Cancer, Neuropathy, Gall Bladder Disease and removal, multiple severe Vitamin Deficiencies, Extreme Fatigue, Anemia, Elevated Liver Counts, Endometriosis, Uterine Fibroid Tumors along with Ovarian Cysts, multiple surgeries, recurring Miscarriages/Infertility and Full Hysterctomy.
 Now we know that Celiac Disease is an autoimmune disease, and many of her issues can be attributed to long term, untreated, Celiac Disease.

 By 1982, at age 19, Maureen found herself at her brother's funeral with a distended abdomen and from there, things got even worse.
 As her health continued to fail, it was attributed to grief.
 After many hospitalizations and long elimination diets in the late 80’s and early 90’s she heard her GI doctor say “I think you may have Celiac Sprue” (Celiac Sprue is what it was called back then).
 At this point she was 26 years old.
 He did not think she was crazy and she left his office with a two page piece of paper that told her almost nothing.
 There was no internet, there were no support groups and she could not find a dietitian who knew anything about eating gluten-free.
 Back then, she had no choice but to return to her love of cooking and make her own food.